Learning How to Protect Your Intellectual Property in an Evolving Landscape

 Take a new fire-resistant door that was designed in the Metaverse.
 If what has improved in the design is largely functional, patenting should be considered.
 But is a registered design also relevant here?
 This question may be more challenging to answer than it appears – because, while a registered design protects aesthetic product features that are new, what exactly is the product – is it a virtual (Metaverse) 3D-depiction of a door or an actual functioning door?

 The increasing use of artificial intelligence (AI) has also created new IP issues.
 For example, what if the design of the earlier door involves the use of AI – how would the extent of AI involvement affect decisions of IP protection?

 There may be no straightforward answers now, but continuous learning is an important step for equipping your business with the right IP skills to effectively navigate the evolving path ahead.

-Discover how you can start protecting and using your intangible assets and IP to grow your business at our Applying IP Fundamentals in Business course today!
+Discover how you can start protecting and using your intangible assets and IP to grow your business with our Academy programmes and courses today!

 Book a complimentary chat with us to learn how you can leverage on your IP.Book IA Chat Session